-In a paper published recently in the European Heart Journal, Gränsbo and coworkers from Malmö, Sweden address the question whether risk factor exposure in individuals differs according to age at first myocardial infarction (MI).
+In a paper published recently in the European Heart Journal, Gränsbo and coworkers from Malmö, Sweden address the question of whether risk factor exposure in individuals differs according to age at first myocardial infarction (MI).
 In other words, are smoking, high cholesterol, diabetes and hypertension as bad for the heart health of a 40-year-old as a 75-year- old?

 On the other hand, diabetes, blood triglycerides, and hypertension were equally associated with risk of MI at all ages.
 Body mass index was weakly associated with risk and displayed no difference with regards to age.
 The authors conclude that obesity-mediated risk is primarily mediated through obesity-related risk factors such as diabetes and triglyceride levels.

-Dr Eugene Braunwald’s editorial addressing the study by Gränsbo and coworkers is entitled Reduction of LDL-Cholesterol: important at all ages.
+Braunwald’s editorial addressing the study by Gränsbo and coworkers is entitled Reduction of LDL-Cholesterol: important at all ages.
 This is interesting because the study did not address LDL cholesterol at all.

-According to Dr Braunwald, results from this large database confirm that cholesterol is a much more potent risk factor for coronary heart disease in younger than older subjects.
+According to Braunwald, results from this large database confirm that cholesterol is a much more potent risk factor for coronary heart disease in younger than older subjects.
 However, the incidence of CVD is much lower in the younger compared to the older age groups.
 Hence, much more could be gained in absolute terms by lowering cholesterol in older than younger individuals.

 Braunwald believes that the implications of the Prospective Studies Collaboration’s and Gränsbo’s analysis “is that efforts to reduce total cholesterol (and its important fraction, LDL cholesterol) should be undertaken as soon as an elevation is recognised, and these efforts should be lifelong”.

 Why is an MI in younger patients preceded by a different risk factor pattern than an MI in older subjects?
 Why does the impact of cholesterol soften with time?
-Is it possible that the role of other factors, such as inflammation and insulin resistance increase with age?
+Is it possible that the role of other factors, such as inflammation and insulin resistance, increase with age?
 Or, are the pathological mechanisms underlying MI in the young merely different from that in the old?

-Dr Braunwalds editorial made me think of Cato the Elder’s words: “Ceterum autem censeo Carthaginem esse delendam” (“Furthermore, I consider that Carthage must be destroyed.“
+Braunwalds editorial made me think of Cato the Elder’s words: “Ceterum autem censeo Carthaginem esse delendam” (“Furthermore, I consider that Carthage must be destroyed.“

-Cholesterol and the Elderly
+Cholesterol and the elderly

-Dr Braunwald believes that “In the 2013 Guidelines of the American College of Cardiology and American Heart Association, the need for intensive therapy to reduce LDL-cholesterol for subjects older than 75 years in both primary and secondary prevention has been de-emphasized.”
+Braunwald believes that “In the 2013 Guidelines of the American College of Cardiology and American Heart Association, the need for intensive therapy to reduce LDL-cholesterol for subjects older than 75 years in both primary and secondary prevention has been de-emphasized.”

 He writes: “With respect, I voice my discomfort with this position on the elderly, who are the most rapidly growing segment of the population.
 The Cholesterol Treatment Trialists (CTT) Collaboration, in a meta-analysis of prospective clinical trials, reported a significant relative risk reduction of vascular events of 16% in patients over the age of 75 years receiving statin therapy”.

-Among those aged above 75, the risk of major vascular events per annum was 4.8% on statins compared with 5.4% in the control group.
+Let’s look closer at the CTT Collaboration’s study.
+In the data to which Braunwald refers, among those aged above 75, the risk of major vascular events per annum was 4.8% on statins compared with 5.4% in the control group.
 The relative risk reduction associated with statin therapy and a reduction of LDL cholesterol by 1.0 mmol/L is 11.1% (5.4 – 4.8/5.4 x 100), whereas the absolute risk reduction is 0.6% (5.4 – 4.8).
 The number needed to treat (NNT) is 167 (100/0.6).
-In other words, 167 individuals need to be treated for a year to prevent one major vascular event.
-But, importantly, no beneficial effect on mortality has been proven in this age group.

-Still, Dr Braunwald concludes that “reductions of LDL cholesterol of this magnitude (1 mmol/L) can, of course, be readily obtained by intensive treatment with statins, most of which are now generic, inexpensive, and generally well tolerated.
+Still, Braunwald concludes that “reductions of LDL cholesterol of this magnitude (1 mmol/L) can, of course, be readily obtained by intensive treatment with statins, most of which are now generic, inexpensive, and generally well tolerated.
 Frankly, I do not see the reason for recommending less intensive lipid-lowering therapy for the elderly, unless, of course, they have a life-threatening co-morbidity or are statin intolerant.”